archit-spec/archit-spec.github.io/content/Deeplogic assesment.md

 tags:
   - ML
 ---
-***the project is Work in progress i have just submitted a basic working model the performance of the model isn't great as i am limited by time and hardware but i will highlight in this blog what can be done to greatly improve on those and several other metrics***
+***the project(and the blog) is Work in progress i have just submitted a basic working model the performance of the model isn't great as i am limited by time and hardware but i will highlight in this blog what can be done to greatly improve on those and several other metrics***

 # Basic Overview: